HosseinDvz/Python/Deep-Learning/Regression/README.md

   Gradient Descent is probably the most famous optimization algorithm and the backbone of many other optimization algorithms.
 Here, I manually implemented this algorithm.
 To understand how Gradient Descent works, go this link (min 53).<br/> (https://www.youtube.com/watch?v=qSTHZvN8hzs). <br/>

 The main problem in implementing the GD is taking the derivative of the loss function.
 The loss function here is Mean Square Error (MSE).
 I have used a very simple and creative idea to take the derivative.
+Mamula implementation of GD for Neural Networks would be more complicated.
 The function we are going to fit our data is a polynomial with degree d :<br/>

                                           <p align="center">**Y=a0 + a1X + a2X^2 + ...+ adX^d** <br/>